 It is not just about making a space pretty and meeting a budget, but creating a setting that inspires people to work more productively and feel better or happier while there.
 In short, they want to linger, stay, renew.
 The feeling may be contagious, with friends and family deciding to lease or buy in the same place, or make a certain restaurant with appeal their regular family meeting spot.

-Because pictures best tell the story best, here are three case studies that go beyond anecdotal evidence of how MCA has designed spaces that have achieved high Return on Environment.
+Because pictures best tell the story best, here are three case studies that go beyond anecdotal evidence of how MCA has designed spaces that have achieved high Returns on the Environment.

 What It Takes To Earn High Return On Environment